-The Authority currently has 839 units of public housing located throughout the City and administers 3,068 Housing Choice Vouchers (Section 8).
+The Authority currently has 799 units of public housing located throughout the City and administers 3,080 Housing Choice Vouchers (Section 8).
+Housing activities in 2023 included:

-One hundred twenty five (125) new Housing Choice Vouchers (HCV) (Section 8) participants received vouchers.
+- One hundred twenty seven (127) new Housing Choice Vouchers (HCV) (Section 8) participants received vouchers.

-One hundred six (106) new families leased a public housing unit in 2022.
+- One hundred eight (108) new families leased a public housing unit in 2022.

-- The public housing lease rate for the year was 96.00%. - There were 287 public housing applications and 313 Section 8 applications processed in 2022.
+- The public housing lease rate for the year was 95.00%.

+- There were 210 public housing applications and 386 Section 8 applications processed in 2023.

-The Authority's Maintenance Department completed 7,819 work orders in 2022.
+- The Authority's Maintenance Department completed 8591 work orders in 2023.

-On December 31, 2022 there were 600 families on the Section 8 and Public Housing waiting lists.
+- On December 31, 2022 there were 596 families on the Section 8 and Public Housing waiting lists.

-NNRHA was awarded 32 Emergency Housing Vouchers to assist families who are Homeless or have a higher risk of Housing Instability.
+- NNRHA was awarded 32 Emergency Housing Vouchers to assist families who are Homeless or have a higher risk of Housing Instability.
 This partnership is between Continium of Care and NNRHA.

-The Lift & Connect Resource Center in Newport News, VA was designated an EnVision Center demonstration site: The site aligns with the EnVision Center goal to empower households towards self-sufficiency and will provide our community with support in the four pillars: Economic Empowerment, Educational Advancement, Health and Wellness, and Character and Leadership.
+- The Lift & Connect Resource Center in Newport News, VA was designated an EnVision Center demonstration site: The site aligns

+with the EnVision Center goal to empower households towards self-sufficiency and will provide our community with support in the four

+pillars: Economic Empowerment, Educational Advancement, Health and Wellness, and Character and Leadership.

-The Virginia Fair Housing Law has been amended to include the following Protected Classes: They are included in all marketing materials, advertisements, policy documents and our website:
+- The Virginia Fair Housing Law has been amended to include the following Protected Classes: They are included in all marketing materials, advertisements, policy documents and our website:

-- Race
+- 1. Race

 - 2. Color

 - 3. Religion

-- National Origin 4.
+- 4. National Origin

 - 5. Sex

 - 6. Elderliness

-- Familiar Status 7.
+- 7. Familiar Status

-- Disability
+- 8. Disability

-- Source of Funds
+- 9. Source of Funds

-- Sexual Orientation
+- 10. Sexual Orientation

-- Gender Identity
+- 11. Gender Identity

-- Military Status
+- 12. Military Status